BOARD OF DIRECTORS

 DR. FRED OLAYELE

-Professor Fred Olayele’s diverse career spans academia, banking, government, management consulting, and international development.
-A distinguished economist and public policy expert, he has consulted widely and advised many public and private organizations in Canada, United States, and Africa.
+A distinguished economist and public policy expert, Professor Fred Olayele’s diverse career spans academia, government, finance, and international development.
 His research and practice focus on trade policy, innovation, FDI, urban policy, and inclusive development.
 He has published and shared best practices in these areas at numerous conferences and institutions around the world.
-He is Director, Centre for African Research and Business at the Sprott School of Business, Carleton University, where he taught several graduate and undergraduate courses in corporate strategy, international business, and applied economics.
-As Chief Economist with the New York Economic Development Corporation, his work cuts across the public, private, philanthropic, and academic sectors.
+He has consulted widely and advised many public and private organizations in Canada, United States, and Africa.

 With 20+ years of experience throughout the African continent, Dara Erck is a global health strategy specialist who believes in the strength of partnerships and innovative thinking for maximum impact.
 She was previously a consultant to the Bill & Melinda Gates Foundation in Global Health R&D Advocacy, and a Senior Advisor to Panorama, focusing on vaccines and implementation strategies.
 Ms. Erck is also a Senior Advisor to Made By Dyslexia (MBD), a nonprofit launched by Richard Branson.
 Prior to MBD, she served as Vice President, External Affairs at Aeras, a product development partnership focused on developing a tuberculosis vaccine.
 A graduate of Columbia University in New York, in addition to working in global health, Dara is passionate about government reform and democratization.